gofynd/fdk-store/markdown/collection/internal_/type-aliases/type-alias.GetCollectionItemsBySlugParam.md

 - The search filter parameters.
 Filter parameters will be passed in f parameter as shown in the example below.
-Double Pipe (||) denotes the OR condition, whereas Triple-colon (:::) indicates a new filter paramater applied as an AND condition.
+Double Pipe (||) denotes the OR condition, whereas Triple-colon (:::) indicates a new filter parameter applied as an AND condition.

 ***